🎨

 Pacing

 There is no end-of-course exam, so teachers should feel free to adjust pacing to suit the needs of their class.
 From experience, we believe that the five units in this guide represent a reasonable pace for a year.
 Finishing Unit 5 also puts students in a great place for follow-up courses such as AP Computer Science Principles.
+However, pacing will and should depend on your specific context.
+Many teachers implementing the curriculum do not teach unit 5.
+Instead, they opt to dig deeper into Units 1 through 4 to guarantee students have a solid understanding of content and a varied collection of high quality projects they might include in a portfolio.

 We have done our best to provide extras and resources that you can use to fill out your curriculum if you have students coming in with substantial experience and would like additional activities.